ysoldak/HeadTracker/README.md

 - [Connect the head tracker wirelessly to your radio](https://youtu.be/b292hyC5Ctk?t=280)
   _watch full video to learn how to power the head tracker with a 1-cell lipo battery_

+## Fully assembed

+Don't feel DIY?
+[Order the fully assembled head tracker with display and button](https://www.etsy.com/se-en/listing/1604692148/zero-configuration-auto-calibrating-head) from our shop at Etsy.

 ---

 <table>